brunogarciagonzalez/exploring_miracle_19/README.md

 Numerical Combination 2:

-- Concatenate the number of each verse in the Quran, **followed** for each sura by the number of verses in that sura.
+- Concatenate the number of each verse of a chapter,
+- Followed by the total number of verses in that chapter.
-- Finally, concatenate the total number of verses in the Quran
+- Finally, concatenate the total number of verses in the Quran.

 Numerical Combination 3: